-- 1. The student must submit an appeal within seven calendar days after receiving the outcome of Step 4 to the Provost or designee. - 2.
-The Provost or designee will refer the matter to the President of the College for further action. - 3.
-The President of the College will make a decision within seven calendar days and forward the decision to the student and Provost or designee.
+- 1. The student must submit an appeal within seven calendar days after receiving the outcome of Step 4 to the VP of Academic Affairs or designee. - 2.
+The VP of Academic Affairs or designee will refer the matter to the President of the College for further action.

+3. The President of the College will make a decision within seven calendar days and forward the decision to the student and VP of Academic Affairs or designee.